 Don’t interact with attachments, links, or forms unless you are expecting them and know what they contain.
 Not only can they redirect you to a malicious site designed to steal your information, but they can also infect your device with malware.

-When the link text is a URL, make sure that it matches the URL in the link itself.
+When link text is a URL, make sure that it matches the URL in the link itself.
 For example, a link written out as

 https://help.shopify.com in the body of an email might direct you to a phishing page at another URL:

 Many phishing attacks try to take advantage of online banking.
 If you receive a suspicious email from your bank with a special offer for a line of credit, then don't click the link.
-Instead, enter your bank's URL yourself in a new window and see if the offer shows up in your account dashboard.
+Instead, enter your bank's URL manually in a new window and see if the offer shows up in your account dashboard.

 Be careful with public wi-fi

 Public wi-fi is convenient when you're on the go, but it provides many different ways for criminals to gain access to your information.
-You can reduce your risks by taking steps to protect yourself and your data:
+You can reduce your risks by taking steps to protect yourself and your data.